-The German sociologist Helmut Schelsky translated the Greek eccecheiria as "temporary peace" (Friede auf Zeit).9 Coubertin himself was realistic enough to see that peace in general is not compatible with human nature.
+The German sociologist Helmut Schelsky translated Greek eccecheiria the "temporary peace" (Friede auf Coubertin himself was realistic enough to see that peace in general is not compatible with human nature.
 He was not a pacifist, but he believed that Olympic education should contribute to better self-control and, in the long run, to peace, based on strength.
 Sporting contests are examples of the educational opportunity to learn how to deal with conflicts in a fair and peaceful way.
 "A man is strong indeed", said Coubertin, "when he succeeds in both overcoming himself and stopping imperiousness and greed for the property of others."